 "I certainly understand the engagement and the discussion of the program, but it's very much business as usual," Notre Dame athletic director Jack Swarbrick said on his radio show (h/t Matt Fortuna of ESPN.com).

 We have a whole series of things we do at the end of the year.
 We conduct exit interviews with every senior.
 We do some statistical analysis.
 Coach Kelly's meeting with every member of the team over a three-day period to talk to them.
 Obviously he meets with staff.
 Then him and I come together at the end of that process to sit down and talk about what we need to change, what's next, what the plans are for the upcoming year, so in that sense, it's been absolutely business as usual from our perspective.

 Notre Dame Must Find Ways to Improve in 2017

 As for what happened on the field this season, Kelly said after the loss to USC that "everything is on the table" with regard to possible changes for the coaching staff in 2017, per Markazi.

-Earlier this week, the NCAA ruled Notre Dame had to vacate all of its wins from the 2012 and 2013 seasons due to academic misconduct involving a student trainer.
+In November, the NCAA ruled Notre Dame had to vacate all of its wins from the 2012 and 2013 seasons due to academic misconduct involving a student trainer.
 The athletic department also received one year of probation.